pixelnest/pixelnest.github.io/_posts/2013-09-26-breaking-news.md

 This project is a quizz about video game, developed for mobile devices.

-Here is a capture of some screens of the application:
+Here is a capture of some (not finished) screens of the application:

 [  ![Koikoukesse sketches][url_img_koikou]  ][url_img_koikou]